-The core of who we are as a brand is built on a foundation of the highest integrity and an uncompromised standard of ethics.
-We strive to create a culture of heart-centered leadership, accountability, open and authentic communication, inclusivity, and strong values with our team members, guests, and partners.
 ESG oversight is conducted from the highest levels of our organization.
 Our Board of Directors oversees our ESG and sustainability strategy, initiatives, and policies, including management's assessment of these strategies, initiatives and policies, with assistance of our Nominating and Corporate Governance Committee, Audit Committee and Compensation Committee in their relative areas of expertise.
 At the management level, ESG oversight is provided by our Chief Executive Officer and our ESG Steering Committee, which supports our ongoing commitment to social responsibility, sustainability, and the integration of ESG into our business.
-The ESG Steering Committee is made up of subject-matter experts in relevant disciplines across our organization such as human resources, operations, development, supply chain, investor relations, and legal and government affairs.
+The ESG Steering Committee is made up of company employees with experience in relevant disciplines across our organization such as human resources, operations, development, supply chain, investor relations, and legal and government affairs.